The Future Eve: In popular culture

 Mamoru Oshii's film Ghost in the Shell 2: Innocence opens with a quote from The Future Eve.
 "If our gods and hopes are nothing but scientific phenomena, then it must be said that our love is scientific as well."

-Also a major influence on the Paradise Eve novel, film, and video games.

-Hadaly is also the model designation of the Gynoids at the centre of the film.
+Also a major influence on the Parasite Eve novel, film and video games; Hadaly is also the model designation of the gynoids at the centre of the film.